ga-wdi-lessons/react-intro/readme.md

 Take a picture of your work and Slack it to the classroom channel before the exercise is over.

-## Hello World: A Very Basic Component
+## I Do: Hello World - A Very Basic Component (10 minutes / 0:45)

+> No need to follow along with this Hello World example.
+You will have the chance to implement this yourself when you get to the first Blog exercise.

 The basic unit you'll be working with in ReactJS is a **component**.
 * It sounds like a simple word, but using "components" is a pretty different way of approaching web development.